Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 Audio Technica ATH M50x Review

-If this is your first foray into the world of audiophiles, and you’ve never experienced anything other than low-grade dog food, these will sound pretty remarkable.
+If this is your first foray into the world of audio, and you’ve never experienced anything other than low-grade dog food, these will sound pretty remarkable.

 Heck, they sound great regardless.

-You will start to hear things in your music that were previously absent.
+You will start to hear things in your music previously thought to be absent, and that’s most certainly one of the most exciting aspects.

 Very subtle details will start to emerge,